outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- selenium
 		- EGFR
 			- inhibited by celastrol
+			- other inhibitors
+				- gefitinib, erlotinib, afatinib, brigatinib and icotinib for lung cancer, and cetuximab for colon cancer
+				- Osimertinib, a third generation tyrosine kinase inhibitor
+			- CimaVax-EGF, an active vaccine targeting EGF as the major ligand of EGF, uses a different approach, raising antibodies against EGF itself, thereby denying EGFR-dependent cancers of a proliferative stimulus
 		- Wnt/β-catenin
 			- inhibited by celastrol
 			- triggered by EBV to trigger cancer